PrismarineJS/minecraft-classic-protocol/README.md

   * Pure javascript
   * Easily send and listen for any packet

 ## Installation
 Simply run

     npm install minecraft-classic-protocol --save

 Then view our `examples` for inspiration!

+## CPE
+If you're interested in CPE support, check out [this module](https://github.com/mhsjlw/minecraft-classic-protocol-extension) and read the example in the `examples/cpe` folder

 ## Contributors
 This project is run by these guys: